Invalid email address

 2. Set clear goals and objectives

-3. Choose relevant metrics
+3. Choose relevant metrics and benchmarks

 The set of metrics you choose should be directly tied to the goals you set earlier.
 Consider the social media platform you’re targeting and the specific goals of this campaign.
 For example, if the primary goal is to increase sales, then conversion rate and ROI are more relevant than reach or engagement.